iterative/dvc.org/static/docs/commands-reference/import-url.md

 user from having to manually copy files from each of the remote storage schemes, and from having to install CLI tools for each service.

-Note that import stages are locked by default.
-Use `dvc update` manually on them to force updating the downloaded file or directory from the external data source.
+Note that import stages are considered always locked.
+(See `dvc lock`.)
+They can not be unlocked.
+Use `dvc update` on them to update the downloaded file or directory from the external data source.

-> If a stage is unlocked (editing the `lock` value in its DVC-file, for example
-> using `dvc unlock`), they will start to be checked by `dvc status`, and
-> updated by `dvc repro`.

 ## Options